scidsg/project-info/hush-line/whitepaper-draft.md

 #### 4.5.3.
 Virtual Private Server
 The easiest way to deploy Hush Line is on a VPS, or, virtual private server [^44].
 If Hush Line needs to be available on a public website, this is often the best option.
 Using a provider such as Njalla or Digital Ocean, a user can create new virtual machines by clicking a button[^45][^46].
 It removes users from worrying about the power going out at their house or the dog treating your Pi like a chew toy.

-### 4.6.
-Software
-Packages Installed via apt/apt-get:

-- `certbot`: Automatically uses Let's Encrypt to add SSL/TLS certificates to a server.
-- `curl`: A tool for transferring data with URL syntax, supporting various protocols.
-- `fail2ban`: Scans log files and bans IPs that show malicious signs.
-- `git`: A distributed version control system.
-- `gnupg`: GNU Privacy Guard, a free implementation of the OpenPGP standard.
-- `gunicorn`: A Python WSGI HTTP server for UNIX.
-- `jq`: A lightweight and flexible command-line JSON processor.
-- `libnss3-tools`: Tools for Network Security Services libraries, used in creating and managing security certificates.
-- `libssl-dev`: Development files for the SSL and TLS cryptographic protocols.
-- `mkcert`: A simple tool for making locally-trusted development certificates.
-- `net-tools`: A collection of tools for networking.
-- `nginx`: A high-performance HTTP and reverse proxy server.
-- `python3`: The Python programming language, version 3.
-- `python3-certbot-nginx`: Nginx plugin for Certbot.
-- `python3-pip`: A tool for installing and managing Python packages.
-- `python3-venv`: Provides support for creating lightweight "virtual environments" with their own site directories.
-- `sudo`: Provides the ability to execute commands with root privileges.
-- `tor`: Free software for enabling anonymous communication.
-- `ufw`: Uncomplicated Firewall, a user-friendly way to create and manage firewall rules.
-- `unattended-upgrades`: Allows automatic installation of security and regular updates.
-- `wget`: A utility for non-interactive downloading of files from the web.
-- `whiptail`: Displays user-friendly dialog boxes from shell scripts.

-Python Packages Installed via pip:

-- `cryptography`: A package for cryptographic recipes and primitives.
-- `Flask`: A micro web framework for Python.
-- `pgpy`: A pure-Python implementation of OpenPGP.
-- `python-gnupg`: A Python wrapper for GnuPG.
-- `qrcode[pil]`: A QR code generator for Python with PIL support.
-- `requests`: A Python library for making HTTP requests.
-- `RPi.GPIO`: A library to control Raspberry Pi GPIO channels.
-- `segno`: Generates QR codes and Micro QR codes.
-- `setuptools-rust`: A plugin for setuptools to build Rust extensions for Python.
-- `spidev`: A Python module to access SPI devices.

 ## 5. Personal Server
 The Hush Line Personal Server is a physical Tor-only tip line device.
 Setup is completed outside the terminal, requiring no code, manually editing files, or logging in to a server [^47].